Primal-dual splitting for structured composite monotone inclusions with or without cocoercivity: Introduction

 In the setting when $r\neq 0$, there are many primal-dual algorithms are proposed, but only for some special cases of problem~\eqref{primal_prob}.
 For example, in the case $n=1$, $r=1$, and $p=0$, popular algorithms include the \emph{Chambolle--Pock algorithm} \cite{ChamP11} and an algorithm proposed by Brice\~no-Arias and Combettes \cite{BAC11}.
 When $n=0$, $r=1$, and $p=1$, one can use \emph{primal-dual fixed-point algorithm based on the proximity operator} (PDFP$^2$O) or \emph{proximal alternating predictor-corrector} (PAPC) \cite{CHZ13, DST15}.
-For the case where $n=1$, $r=1$, and $p=1$, we refer interested readers to \cite{ComP12, Con13, LP17, MT23a, Vu13}.
+For the case where $n=1$, $r=1$, and $p=1$, or when a Lipschitz and a cocoercive operator are treated simultaneously, we refer interested readers to \cite{ComP12, Con13, Rol24, Vu13}.
 When $r \geq 2$, one can adapt some of the above algorithms and use product space reformulations, even though it may not utilize different structures of algorithm design.
 Recently, Arag\'on-Artacho~et~al. \cite{ABT23} studied the case with $n\geq 2$, $r=1$, and $p=0$ in the reduced dimension $n-1$.
 Then, to incorporate multiple bounded linear operators with $r \geq 2$, the proposed algorithm, however, still relies on a product space reformulation.